 Internationalization is one of Western's institutional principles and values.
 We will embrace our role as an active member of the global academic community through the full range of our educational, research, scholarship, and community development activities that engage our students, faculty, staff, alumni and external partners.

 The School of Graduate and Postdoctoral Studies has partnered with institutions around the world to provide international learning opportunities for our graduate students.

 International Dual-Credential Degree Programs provide a unique opportunity to enhance student experience at each of the participating institutions.
-These educational programs with excellent peer universities or intitutes in other countries allow students from each partner to gain unique educational exposure and valuable international academic and cultural experiences.
-The global nature of these International Dual-Credential Degree Programs strengthens students' careers, provides professional opportunities and enhances the stature of Western wherever such partnerships are established.
+The development of educational programs with excellent peer universities or institutes in other countries allows students from each partner to gain unique educational exposure and valuable international academic and cultural experiences.
+The global nature of these International Dual-Credential Degree Programs strengthens students’ careers, provides professional opportunities and enhances the stature of Western wherever such partnerships are established.

 Dual Doctorate (“co-tutelle”) Agreements (with Universities in France)

 To view the original Senate proposal for co-tutelle agreements, please visit http://uwo.ca/univsec/senate/minutes/2010/r1010scapa.pdf.

 A sponsored student is an international student who has full or substantial funding provided by a third party of the student’s home country, to cover tuition and living expenses during the student’s studies at Western.

 Click HERE to view our list of sponsorship agencies.
 Scroll down to Opportunities > International Sponsorship and Partnership Programs.